braingeneers/piphys/README.md

 Fair Use

-You may have "fair use" rights for the software under the law.
+You may have "fair use" rights for the repository under the law.
 These terms do not limit them.

 No Other Rights